 MAKE INTENTIONAL PLANS

-Now that you’ve established goals, where do you start to achieve them?
+Now that you’ve established goals, what do you do to start achieving them?
 Albert Einstein is credited with having said “the definition of insanity is doing the same thing over and over again and expecting different results.”
-Likewise, a little bit of intentional planning is necessary for reaching the goals you set.
-If one of your goals is to get more fit so you can keep up with your energetic kids, that goal won’t be reached unless you change something about your lifestyle.
-What intentional plans can you make to help you reach your God-given goals?
+Likewise, a little bit of intentional planning is necessary if you ever want to reach your goals.
+For example, if you want to get fit so you can keep up with your energetic kids, you'll need to change something about your lifestyle.

 SUBMIT YOUR GOALS TO GOD

-Finally, as you create your plans, we encourage you to take Proverbs 16:9 into account.
-This verse says “A man’s heart plans his course, but the Lord establishes their steps.”
-Which means, despite your goals and intentional action steps, ultimately, God will lead your path.
+Finally, as you create your plans, take Proverbs 16:9 into account.
+This verse says “In their hearts humans plans their course, but the Lord establishes their steps.”
+Which means, at the end of the day, God will lead your path.
 The thing is, when we hold our plans so tightly that we shove God aside in the process, we lose sight of the original purpose of the goal.
 While things might not always go according to the plan - that’s ok.
 You may experience setbacks.
 Give yourself grace and give God room to work!
 Remember, He’s with you on the journey.
-With God in the control center of your life, over time your goals may even change.
-That’s ok!
-With God in the lead of your life and plans, you can trust Him with the process.
+With God leading, you can trust Him with the process.
 Trust God will get you to where you need to be to accomplish His will and purpose in your life so you can experience HIS peace along the way.
-Amen?

 To learn more about Christian goal-setting and starting your New Year well, check out these different message series from Liquid Church: